blanclist/ICNet/README.md

 ## Contact

-If you have any questions, feel free to contact me (Wen-Da Jin / 金闻达) at jwd331@126.com, I will reply as soon as possible.
+If you have any questions, feel free to contact me (Wen-Da Jin) at jwd331@126.com, I will reply as soon as possible.